antmartinez47/TimeMixer-TFM/search_space.md

 top_k = categorical(values=[5,10,15,20]) (exists iff decomp_method=='dft_decomp')
 ```

 Where its values are based on common sense, default value and computational constraints.
-However initial testing revealed that some (high) values of top_k are incompatible with lower values of d_model and d_ff, raising erros during configuration evaluatuion, and thus it has been excluded from the final experiment.
+However initial testing revealed that some (high) values of top_k are incompatible with other (lower) values of d_model and d_ff, raising erros during configuration evaluation, and thus it has been excluded from the final experiment, leaving only moving_avg as example of conditional hyperparameter in the current search space:

 ```
 decomp_method = categorical(values['moving_avg', 'dft_decomp'])